spiceai/docs/spiceaidocs/docs/api/tls/index.md

 ## Using the Spice CLI

-When TLS is enabled, the Spice CLI can connect to the Spice runtime using the `--tls-root-certificate-file` flag.
-This flag is used to specify the path to the root certificate file that can be used to verify the Spice runtime's certificate.
+When TLS is enabled in the runtime, the Spice CLI can be configured to connect to the runtime using TLS by specifying the `--tls-root-certificate-file` argument, providing the path to the root certificate file.

-`spice sql`

 ```bash
 spice sql --tls-root-certificate-file /path/to/root.pem